 Minnesota History Center, St. Paul

 Discover the sometimes quirky, always fascinating history of our seemingly commonplace suburban environment — from cars to cul de sacs, ranch houses to redlining, and malls to millennials.
 This exhibit is developed by the Minnesota Historical Society.

 Minneapolis and St. Paul

 Retain the ability to shop locally through the winter!
-You will find a wide variety of meat items, cheese, honey, bakery goods, strudel, jams & jellies, pickled items, chocolates, mustard & hot sauces, peirogis, apples & seasonal decorating items.
+You will find a wide variety of meat items, cheese, honey, bakery goods, strudel, jams and jellies, pickled items, chocolates, mustard and hot sauces, peirogies, apples, and seasonal decorating items.

 Walker Art Center, Minneapolis